LukeNK/Static-Wind/README.md

 There are two options to view your webpage from here:
 - Build the webpage with `npm run build`, which then the result will be in the Git-ignored folder `Static-Wind/build`; or
-- Create a static server to serve the content with `npm run servePreview`, which then will serve the files with live update.
+- **[DEPRECATED IN V3]** Create a static server to serve the content with `npm run servePreview`, which then will serve the files with live update.
 This reduces the need to re-build everytime you need to change the content.
 The reason a static server is required is to by-pass CORS, so you can use other options and not limited to `npm run servePreview`.
 This also requires you to provide `Static-Wind/preview.js` at the end of every HTML file that you wish to preview.

 ## Features
 ### **[DEPRECATED IN V3]** `html-src` attribute